DenisMot/Python-for-HMS-Template/readme.md

 The minimal requirements to start with a human movement analysis project are :
 - `python` : the language
   - `numpy` and `matplotlib` : the python packages for scientific data analyses
-  - `ipykernel`: to run jupyter notebooks mixing python and markdown blocks
+  - `ipykernel` and `nbformat` : the python packages to run jupyter notebooks in VSCode
 - `VSCode` : the development environment (editor, debugger...)
-- `conda` : the environment to manage your python environment
+- `conda` : the package manager for python

 #### Install python
 We here use `miniconda` to get a minimal python install (https://conda.io/miniconda.html).
-You will need approximately 2.5 GB of free space on your hard drive to install all the needed tools.
+You will need approximately 1.5 GB of free space on your hard drive to install all the needed tools.
 - Install `miniconda`
     - Download the **Latest Miniconda Installer** appropriate for your computer (Mac users: prefer the `pkg` version)
     - Install `miniconda`, accepting all defaults